Train-In-Blocks-Ltd/Landing/content/blog/train-in-blocks-speaks-to-sean-wilson.md

 ---
 title: Train in Blocks speaks to...
 Sean Wilson
-slug: sean-wilson-interview
+slug: sean-wilson-personal-trainer-interview
 img: Sean WilsonPT
-alt: Fitness coach guru Sean Wilson
+alt: Personal trainer and fitness guru Sean Wilson
 author: Jamie Spoor
 date: 2022-04-13T09:06:56.124Z
-postDesc: Interview with PT Sean Wilson
+postDesc: Interview with Personal Trainer Sean Wilson
-exclusive: false
+exclusive: true
 ---
 The personal training industry is synonymous with rapid growth in more ways than one, with a 15% increase in fitness coaches in the UK since 2019 despite the restraints of the pandemic.
 In a lucrative market, the rewards for a successful PT are great.
 There are risks too, but more on that later.